What is The Lifespan of a Ragdoll Cat?

 Ragdoll cats have a reputation for being cute, docile, and well-behaved, but several health problems can affect the life expectancy of these pets.

-Various health problems can affect the life expectancy of your Ragdoll.
+Various health problems can affect the average lifespan of your Ragdoll.
 While Ragdolls are an overall healthy breed, they can be affected by different health problems including obesity, hypertrophic cardiomyopathy (a form of heart disease), and urinary tract issues (including bladder stones).
 Due to the length of their coat, they are also more prone to getting hairballs.

 Other causes of death in Ragdolls that are seen in all cats include heart disease, kidney disease, diabetes, cancer, and respiratory issues.
 If you notice any unusual symptoms in your pet, you should contact your veterinarian immediately.
 Please note that all the health problems that can affect your cat and your veterinarian will be able to help you find the correct treatment for your pet.